 NATURE OR NURTURE?

-I have sometimes heard it said, "The Alexander Technique won't change who you are.
-If you're a burglar, you'll only become a better burglar."
+I have sometimes heard it said, "The Alexander Technique won\'t change who you are.
+If you\'re a burglar, it will only help you to become a better burglar."
 These words were often attributed to Alexander himself, but I have never been able to accept that he actually said such a thing, or even implied it.
-In fact, much to the contrary, in Man's Supreme Inheritance
+In fact, much to the contrary, in his first book Man\'s Supreme Inheritance

 he devotes several pages to discussing the "thief" and what might be possible in terms of the thief being able to change his ways if "the psychophysical conditions which influence him in the direction of crime" are dealt with more fully than most programs of reform have the skills to employ with regard to a fuller "psycho-physical re-education."
 So I tend to think that those who believe that the Technique does not have the capacity to "change who you are"—essentially your habits in living—are those who have no interest in applying it to becoming better people.
 These thoughts also remind me that Walter Carrington once quoted to me, "A man convinced against his will is of the same conviction still!" and I suppose that attitude could be seen behind much of the tendency for people to cling to their habits of thinking and behaving—what they would consider to be their "personality."
 For it seems that unless some people can be presented with a desirable—and necessary—alternative to "who they are," they probably see no need to consider other possibilities of thinking and behaving that would make the world a better place.
 Of course, there is nothing in the teaching of the Technique itself that would guarantee that a person would always use inhibiting and directing in order to choose to pursue a "good" end for both

 self and society.
-One could just as readily choose a self-centered or destructive course of action and perhaps use some of the skills learned through lessons to carry it out more effectively (pick the lock on a door, crawl through a window, etc.).
+One could just as readily choose a self-centered or destructive course of action and maybe use some of the skills learned through lessons to carry it out more effectively (pick the lock on a door, crawl through a window, etc.).
 But "constructive conscious control of the individual"—to use Alexander’s own term for his work from the title of his second book—surely carries with it positive social implications as well.
-It seems to follow that if one experiences a greater well-being and effectiveness in living as a consequence of having Alexander lessons, one usually becomes increasingly loath to have that well-being and effectiveness diminished by life's circumstances or by other people's negative actions.
+It seems to follow that if we experience a greater well-being and effectiveness in living as a consequence of having Alexander lessons, we usually become increasingly loath to have that well-being and effectiveness diminished by life\'s circumstances or by other people\'s negative actions.
 And it seems to follow further that one could more easily imagine and allow for others having that same need for an improved well-being and effectiveness.
-In the final analysis, one's broad perspective in living is surely based either on a concern that the world and life in it continue in as constructive a way as possible, or else it is based on an attitude that cares not if the world and people in it live abominable lives or perish.
+In the final analysis, one\'s broad perspective in living is surely based either on a concern that the world and life in it continue in as constructive a way as possible, or else it is based on an attitude that cares not if the world and people in it live abominable lives or perish.
 At the very least, it seems the world could be a much better place if we would simply "do not unto others as we would have them not do unto us."
-Certainly, Alexander's writings contain a strong exhortation for us to move beyond the instinctive, animal plane of existence, to a more and more civilized one.
-Early in Man's Supreme Inheritance
+Certainly, Alexander\'s writings contain a strong exhortation for us to move beyond the instinctive, animal plane of existence, to a more and more civilized one.
+Early in Man\'s Supreme Inheritance

 It is my earnest belief that the intelligent recognition of the principles essential to guidance by conscious control is essential to the full mental and physical development of the human race.
 Due consideration will convince even the skeptical that if mankind is to evolve to the higher stages of physical and mental perfection, he must be guided by these principles.
 They alone will bring men and women of today to the highest state of well-being, enabling them to grapple effectively with the problems of the day in the world of thought and action, gradually widening the dividing line which separates civilized mankind from the animal kingdom.